Biological computing: Notable advancements in biocomputer technology

 Parallel biological computing with networks, where bio-agent movement corresponds to arithmetical addition was demonstrated in 2016 on a SUBSET SUM instance with 8 candidate solutions.

 In July 2017, separate experiments with E. Coli published on Nature showed the potential of using living cells for computing tasks and storing information.
 A team formed with collaborators of the Biodesign Institute at Arizona State University and Harvard's Wyss Institute for Biologically Inspired Engineering developed a biological computer inside E. Coli that responded to a dozen inputs.
 The team called the computer "ribocomputer", as it was composed of ribonucleic acid.
 Harvard researchers proved that it is possible to store information in bacteria after successfully archiving images and movies in the DNA of living E. coli cells.

 In 2021, a team led by biophysicist Sangram Bagh realized a study with E. coli to solve 2 x 2 maze problems to probe the principle for distributed computing among cells.

 In 2024, FinalSpark, a Swiss biocomputing startup, launched an online platform enabling global researchers to conduct experiments remotely on biological neurons in vitro.

 In March 2025, Cortical Labs unveiled CL1, the world's first commercially available biological computer integrating lab-grown human neurons with silicon hardware.
 Building on earlier work with DishBrain, CL1 uses hundreds of thousands of neurons sustained by an internal life-support system for up to six months, enabling real-time learning and adaptive computation within a closed-loop environment.
 The system operates via the Biological Intelligence Operating System (biOS), allowing direct code deployment to living neurons.
 CL1 is designed for applications in drug discovery, disease modeling, and neuromorphic research, offering an ethically preferable alternative to animal testing and consuming significantly less energy than traditional artificial intelligence systems.

+The Biological Computing Company (TBC) is a biological computing company headquartered in San Francisco.
+TBC emerged from stealth in February 2026.
+TBC uses living neurons to increase the efficiency of AI models, helping reduce inference cost and enhance coherent output.
+The company uses a biological approach, developing software that applies computational principles observed in cultured neuronal networks to AI models.